davew-msft/2019AzureMigrateYourApps/Lab2-ContainerizingApplications/README.md

 ### Build the code and deploy to ACR

-1. Set an environment variable to the name of your Azure Container Registry (ACR).
+1. In your Azure Cloud Shell, set an environment variable to the name of your Azure Container Registry (ACR).
 It is the name you put in the Registry Name property when you created the registry -  (prfex)cr.
 (Do NOT use the full .azurecr.io UNC, only the name)

    ```bash
    MYACR=<your ACR name>